iwtbaether/pair-programmed/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app), using the [Redux](https://redux.js.org/) and [Redux Toolkit](https://redux-toolkit.js.org/) TS template.

-This was created to play aroung with Github's Copilot.
+This was created to play aroung with Github's Copilot and to explore the idea and enjoy the excercise reading game data from json files.